 Stakeholder Type Benefit from the Project VET Providers The NECTAR curriculum and all accompanying materials such the guidelines, e-learning materials, and other documents and plans dedicated to enable advanced teaching and learning.
 This Group is represented by project partners: MP, ITS-BACT, MUG, ODISEE and SMCA (as pilot leaders), and also STYCC and UALG and the VET Provider included in the RSCN.
 Chefs/Cooks working in health and social care settings Enhancing their work-related skills, knowledge and qualifications therefore improving employment opportunities.
 Decision-makers at local, regional and national level and their umbrella organisations Implementing the curriculum in order to train their workforce and develop health and social care systems towards an integrated and inter-professional care approach as recommended by WHO.
 Service Providers Implementing the NECTAR curriculum and other project outputs.
 The qualification and recognition of highly skilled chefs/cooks will enhance the match of demand and supply sides in the job market.
 Service Users Those with high care need or those at risk of malnutrition (e.g. older adults, dysphagia patients and patients recovering from chemo-therapy), including their potential caregivers, will be the ultimate beneficiary of this project.
-The outcomes of NECTAR will lead to more responsive, flexible, person-centred and individualized services in terms of Chef Gastro-Engineering (CGE) and will directly address the complex needs and requirements of the service users, which are older adults and their (in) - formal carers
+The outcomes of NECTAR will lead to more responsive, flexible, person-centred and individualized services in terms of Chef Gastro-

-Other actors in Human Health and Social Work activities sector other actors in health and social care not directly addressed in the previous target groups.
+Engineering (CGE) and will directly address the complex needs and requirements of the service users, which are older adults and their (in) - formal carers Other actors in Human Health and Social Work activities sector The NECTAR project can have a pioneering role for other actors in health and social care not directly addressed in the previous target groups.
 Whilst the project directly addresses the need for a highly skilled workforce of chefs/cooks, it also demonstrates the need for high-quality services in health and social care in general and therefore may initiate other initiatives.

 Phase 2: Partner Organisation Network Analysis undertaken by each of the NECTAR partners and pilot regions.
-Information gathered will be used to identify relevant organisations and key decision makers in the employment, or training, of Chefs and Cooks.
-This will help ensure the right individuals and organisations are targeted in communication and engagement activities.
-The Partner Organisation Network Analysis to be used during the project is set out at Annex 2.
+Information gathered is used to identify relevant organisations and key decision makers in the employment, or training, of Chefs and Cooks.
+This is to help ensure the right individuals and organisations are targeted in communication and engagement activities.
+The Partner Organisation Network Analysis used during the project is set out at Annex 2 and is to be updated by partners and pilot sites as new stakeholders emerge.